tylernnguyen5/SDO-Assignment-3/readme.md

 # COSC2759 System Deployment and Operation - Assignment 3 Semeter 1 2020 at RMIT

 **Student Name: Thach Ngoc Nguyen**

 **Student Number: s3651311**

-*While working on the assignment, there was a problem with CircleCI plan.
-Therefore, I needed to push the code from a different remote repo, but accidentally used my private account (backup-ngocthachnguyen98), instead of my student account, to push the code from my workspace.
-That account is recorded in the commit history.
-I'm sorry for this mistake*

 # ACME App

 ## Requirements

 The assignment specifications can be viewed [here](./SDO_Assignment3.pdf)

+### Summary

+- Create a HELM chart to deploy the application to Kubernetes
+- Deploy the application into a non-production environment
+- Change the end-to-end test to run against the non-production environment
+- Deploy the application into a production environment
+- Integrate logging to the solution so any logs from the Kubernetes cluster is automatically stored in AWS CloudWatch for the future.

 ## Dependencies